Twig6943/dotfiles/chromium/readme.md

 Settings for browsers with in-built adblockers.

-(Can't rely on extensions cuz of mv3)
+(Can't rely on extensions for adblocking cuz of mv3)